grossdan-swimm/calendar-popup/README.md

 # Calendar Popup Reminder

-This program checks your Google Calendar for upcoming events and pops up a reminder window on macOS.
-It is designed to be run automatically using cron.
+This program checks your Google Calendar for upcoming events in the next 10 minutes, and pops up a reminder window on macOS.
+It is designed to be run automatically every few minutes (5 by default) using cron.

 ---